 Energy Service Contracting

-Energy service contracting (ESC) is a partnership between a public authority or an enterprise and an energy service company (ESCO) aiming to reduce the cost of energy supply.
+Energy Performance Contracting (EPC) is a partnership between a public authority or an enterprise and an energy service company (ESCO) aiming to reduce the cost of energy supply.
 At its own economic risk, the energy service provider as the ESCO makes all investments which are necessary and gives an energy saving guarantee.
 The partners then share the cost savings.
 The Senate of Berlin has successfully been implementing the model since 1996.